JakeSidSmith/tsassert/README.md

 ## Requirements

-You must be using a reasonable recent version of node.
+You must be using a reasonably recent version of node.
 Guaranteed to work with node 12.
 May work with older versions.

 You must be using TypeScript `3.7` or above.
 This is a peer dependency.